roman-milk/roman-milk.github.io/the-bad-doctor.md

+===

- ****** The Bad Doctor's Sweet Tooth Pt.
-01 ****** bydlsloan© Now, as I mentioned, I cum in buckets, so her face was unrecognizable by the time I was done with it.
+Now, as I mentioned, I cum in buckets, so her face was unrecognizable by the time I was done with it.
 All you could see was white globs of gooey spunk that coated her lips and eyelids, sealed her nostrils and matted her hair.
 When I was done, I told her to taste and swallow as much as she could.
 When I asked if she'd ever swallowed before, she shook her head no.

  She began by simply opening her mouth and tilting her head to let the cum run into her mouth, dropping onto her tongue in serving size portions.
 She collected more with her fingers, scooping it into her mouth, continuing the process until she was finally licking the last drops from her fingers.